Principal Bundles and Gauge Theories: Intermezzo: Geometrised Forces

 There is an even more modern approach to classical electromagnetism, using the language of principal bundles, which this entire thesis has been working towards.
 Let us first ask why we are not satisfied with the formulation I just discussed.
 I think the primary argument, which I found in \cite{blegau}, might be the following: it does not provide enough geometric insight.
 Just like Einstein geometrised Newton's theory of gravity, we would like to geometrise Maxwell's electromagnetism.

-In absence of any forces, Newton's second law tells us that the motion of a particle is a geodesic (i.e. straight line) in three-dimensional Euclidean space.
-This is a beautiful geometrical property of the theory: if the trajectories of two point particles are tangent at some point they are the same (although they might be parametrised differently).
+In the absence of any forces, Newton's second law tells us that the motion of a particle is a geodesic (i.e. straight line) in three-dimensional Euclidean space.
+This is a beautiful geometrical property of the theory: if the trajectories of two point particles are tangent at some point, they are the same (although they might be parametrised differently).

 This simplicity is lost when we allow gravitational forces to act on the particles.
 Indeed, imagine we launch two projectiles from the same launching platform in exactly the same direction but with different velocity.
-It might be the case that one escapes the earths gravitation while the other does not.
+It may happen that one escapes the earth's gravitation while the other does not.
 This problem was resolved by Einstein.
 By considering a four-dimensional spacetime with a connection, we obtain new geodesics along which point particles travel.
 In this setting, the motion of two particles again coincides when it is tangent at some point of spacetime.
-The trajectories of the two projectiles where not tangent in Euclidean space but are in spacetime.
+The trajectories of the two projectiles were not tangent in Euclidean space but are in spacetime.
 By adding a dimension to our space, we geometrised the gravitational force.

 However, the same problem still holds for electromagnetism.
 Suppose the two projectiles were charged, say electrons, then they would still follow different trajectories because of the earth's magnetic field.
 We can hope to resolve this problem by a similar trick.
-We try to geometrise electromagnetism by considering the motion of the particle on a five dimensional `charge-spacetime' with a connection, on which the charged point-particle will travel along geodesics.
+We try to geometrise electromagnetism by considering the motion of the particle on a five-dimensional `charge-spacetime' with a connection, on which the charged point particle will travel along geodesics.
 This construction was first worked out by Kaluza (1921) and Klein (1926).